 Originally built in 1933 as a train station, Union Terminal stands as one of the last remaining grand-scale Art Deco style railroad terminals.
 The building is a National Historic Landmark and was renovated and reopened as Cincinnati Museum Center in 1990.
 For information, call 1-800-733-2077 or visit www.cincymuseum.org.

 The Cincinnati History Museum opened in 1990 and is one of the largest and most significant urban history museums in the country.
 The Cincinnati History Museum displays materials and related aspects of the history of Cincinnati and the surrounding region.
 Permanent exhibits include a re-creation of the Cincinnati Public Landing of the late 1850s, where you can step aboard a 94-foot side-wheel steamboat.
 The museum also has a large home-front exhibit on World War II and an actual 1940s streetcar.
-Visitors can also see a model of the city of Cincinnati from 1900s to 1940s with working trains and inclines, as well as interactive computer stations.
+Visitors can also see a model of the city of Cincinnati from the 1900s to the 1940s with working trains and inclines, as well as interactive computer stations.